cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 <HighlightBox type="note">

-The code makes heavy use of Go pointers throughout.
+The code makes heavy use of Go pointers throughout:

 * `*StoredGame` is the type of a pointer to a `StoredGame` object.
 * `[]*StoredGame` is the type of an array of such pointer types.